thehapyone/Sage/docs/configuration.md

-# Configuration Guide for CodeSage
+# Configuration Guide for Sage

-This document provides detailed instructions on how to configure the CodeSage application to suit your specific needs and environment.
-CodeSage uses a TOML configuration file to manage various settings and preferences.
+This document provides detailed instructions on how to configure the Sage application to suit your specific needs and environment.
+Sage uses a TOML configuration file to manage various settings and preferences.

 ## Configuration File

-The primary way to configure CodeSage is through a `config.toml` file located in the root directory of the application.
+The primary way to configure Sage is through a `config.toml` file located in the root directory of the application.
 This file contains various sections that correspond to different parts of the application, such as core settings, source connections, and model configurations.

 Path to the configuration file `config.toml` can be set via the environment variable `SAGE_CONFIG_PATH=/path/to/config.toml`